 16 The risk index is constructed using GIS layers indicating areas of "suspected deforestation" across Mexico for the years 2004-2009 and 2011 (Forest Monitoring).
 Using only the never-enrolled points, we regress suspected deforestation on elevation and slope categories, vegetation type categories, and the natural log of the distance to the nearest city.
-The coefficients from this regression are then used to predict the probability of deforestation for all the points in the sample.
-The risk index is the natural log of 100 times the predicted probability of deforestation, a transformation applied because the distribution of predicted probabilities is extremely left skewed.
+The coefficients from this regression are then used to predict the probability of deforestation, a transformation applied because the distribution of predicted probabilities is extremely left skewed.